HEAPLab/TAFFO-submodule-fe/README.md

 2. the unroll count specified by metadata attched to the terminator instruction of the loop header (cf. `Metadata.md`);
 3. the default unroll count specified with command line option `-dunroll`.

-The LLVM loop unrolling facilities need loops be normalized.
+The LLVM loop unrolling facilities need loops to be normalized.
 Therefore, before running TAFFO-EP the following optimization passes should be scheduled:
 `-mem2reg -simplifycfg -loop-simplify -loop-rotate -lcssa -indvars`.

-A more advanced treatment of loop is currently under development on branch `lipschitz`.
+A more advanced treatment of loops is currently under development on branch `lipschitz`.
 It needs the Boost Interval Arithmetic library (header only) and the GiNaC library for symbolic computations.

 ### Debugging Info

-TAFFO-EP emits different debugging messages useful for finding out where the largest error increases come from.
+TAFFO-EP emits several debugging messages useful for finding out where the largest error increases come from.
-When `-debug-only=errorprop` is specified on `opt`'s command line, the following kinds messages are emitted:
+When `-debug-only=errorprop` is specified on `opt`'s command line, messages of the following categories are emitted:
 - the absolute error computed for each instruction;
-- instructions whose error could not be propagated because of their type (mostly `br` instructions) or of missing range or error data;
+- instructions whose error could not be propagated because of their type (mostly `br` instructions) or because of missing range or error data;
 - whether the initial error specified with metadata has been used for an instruction;
 - whether a `cmp` instruction may yield to a wrong comparison because of the absolute error of its operand;
 - whether a fixed point instruction may cause an overflow according to the range and bit width specified in metadata;
-- the number of times a loop has been unrolled, or if loop unrolling failed for that loop (tip: use `-debug-only=loop-unroll` to know why a loop could not be unrolled);
+- the number of times a loop has been unrolled, or whether loop unrolling failed for that loop (tip: use `-debug-only=loop-unroll` to know why a loop could not be unrolled);
 - for each `struct`, the maximum error computed for each field;
 - the maximum absolute error computed for each target variable.